8sun/opencart-html-helper/README.md

 # opencart-html-helper
 Opencart Html Helper provides a set of static methods for generating commonly used HTML tags.
 ###
-This module from Yii2 Framework is adapted by *Mefistophell Nill* and *Zoturn* (**8sun Empire**) especially for OpenCart.
+This module from Yii2 Framework is adapted by [Mefistophell Nill](https://github.com/Mefistophell) and [Zoturn](https://github.com/Zoturn) (**8sun Empire**) especially for OpenCart.

->WARNING: Not all methods are tested for today!
+>This module includes another module from Yii2, which we adapted and you can use it separately.
+Link on the module and on is below.

+>[ArrayHelper](https://github.com/8sun/opencart-array-helper) - provides additional array functionality that you can use in your application.

 Tested on Opencart 2.0.
 If you find an error, let us know.

-Version: 0.8.0
+Version: 0.9.0

 ## Install
 1. You need copy the files to `/system/helper/` directory.